Quantifying Arbitrage in Automated Market Makers: An Empirical Study of Ethereum ZK Rollups: Empirical Case Study: zkSync Era

-We now propose a framework to identify and investigate the mentioned arbitrage opportunities empirically.
-This framework is composed of the following elements: \begin{enumerate} \item Time Intervals: For each minute, we compare the CEX closing price with the latest spot price at DEX.
+We now propose a framework for empirically identifying and investigating the arbitrage opportunities mentioned above.
+This framework is composed of the following elements: \begin{enumerate} \item \textbf{Time Intervals}: For each minute, we compare the CEX closing price with the latest spot price on DEX.
 The spot price at DEX is calculated based on the token balances in the liquidity pool after the last swap in the minute.
-Figure \ref{fig:price-diff-evidence} presents the ETH-BTC exchange rates at Binance and SyncSwap, and it can be observed that the price differences exist. \item Threshold for Price Re-Alignment: We consider only price differences that are larger than a pre-defined threshold.
-This threshold is chosen from the empirical distribution of price disparities (see Fig. \ref{fig:delta-price-outliers}), and we primarily focus on outlier quantities (i.e. outside 1.5 times the interquartile range above the third quartile).
-In particular, the chosen threshold parameter implies that we consider prices to be aligned for the majority of time, but we can modify it to allow for more flexibility. \item Empirical MAV: Figure \ref{fig:explanatory-decay} depicts price misalignments in magnitude.
+Figure~\ref{fig:price-diff-evidence} presents the ETH-BTC exchange rates at Binance and SyncSwap, and it can be observed that there are price differences.

+\item \textbf{Threshold for Price Re-Alignment}: We consider only price differences that are larger than a pre-defined threshold.
+This threshold is chosen from the empirical distribution of price disparities (see Figure~\ref{fig:delta-price-outliers}), and we primarily focus on outlier quantities (i.e. outside~1.5 times the interquartile range above the third quartile).
+In particular, the chosen threshold parameter implies that we consider prices to be aligned for the majority of time, but we can modify it to allow for more flexibility.

+\item \textbf{Empirical MAV}: Figure~\ref{fig:explanatory-decay} shows the magnitude of the price misalignments.
 As the price difference persists over a long period of time, we save only the maximum MAV within each time interval with price misalignment until the next re-alignment.
-With this approach, we avoid double-counting of MAV for the same evolving price misalignment. \item Decay Time: After identifying all occurrences of empirical MAV (i.e. maximum MAV during a price misalignment slot), we calculate the time until prices re-align (i.e. when the price difference in magnitude falls below our chosen threshold). \end{enumerate}
+With this approach, we avoid double-counting MAV for the same evolving price misalignment. \item \textbf{Decay Time}: After identifying all occurrences of empirical MAV (i.e. maximum MAV during a price misalignment slot), we calculate the time until prices re-align (i.e. when the price difference in magnitude falls below our chosen threshold). \end{enumerate}